 Is the online application all that is due on the deadline dates?
 Can I submit supporting material after the deadline?

 Everything except transcripts, recommendations, and TOEFL/IELTS scores (for international applicants) are due by 11:59 p.m.
-PST on each discipline's deadline date.
+PST on each discipline's deadline date unless otherwise noted on the admissions page.
 The online application, the application fee, your narrative statement, your resume, and the discipline specific supporting materials are all due on the deadline.
-Transcripts, recommendations letters, and TOEFL/IETLS scores for international applicants can be received after the deadline, but we ask we get them in a timely manner so we can get your application into review as soon as possible.
+Transcripts, recommendations letters, and TOEFL/IETLS scores for international applicants can be received after the deadline, but we ask we get them within two weeks of submitting your application so we can get your application into review as soon as possible.
 Please note, your recommenders will not receive a link until your application has been submitted and received by the Admissions office, and your application can not be reviewed until we receive all materials.

 I'm having trouble uploading my documents.
 Can you help?

 Applicants usually have trouble uploading documents when the document is not in PDF format and when there is a special character in the title.
-Please make sure the documents are in PDF format, and that there are no special characters in the title, including apostrophes and commas.
+Please make sure the documents are in PDF format and smaller than 25mb.
+There should be no special characters in the title, including apostrophes and commas.
 Keep your document name as simple as possible.
 Also, the Empower application system works best using either Safari or Firefox browsers.
 We do not recommend using Google Chrome.

 Are scholarships and Financial Aid available at the AFI Conservatory?